 Halloween Haunts in Peterborough

-The Historic All Hallows’ Eve at Lang Pioneer Village in a fun, all-ages event that explores the roots of Halloween with magic shows, fortune tellers and more.
-October 28–29, 2022 (6:00–9:00 p.m.)
+The Historic All Hallows’ Eve at Lang Pioneer Village is an all-ages event that explores the roots of Halloween with magic shows, fortune tellers and more on October 28 to 29, 2022 from 6:00 to 9:00 p.m.

 Are you ready to brave corn farm zombies in The Stalking Dead Escape Maze?
 Not recommended for players 13 years or younger.
 Join Trent Valley Archives on one of their Eerie Ashburnham Walking Tours, led by the light of a lantern.

 Stay: Enjoy the indoor/outdoor pool and waterfront views at the Holiday Inn Waterfront.